-- Any monies due the applicant or student shall be refunded within 30 days of official cancellation or withdrawal.
+- Any monies due the applicant or student shall be refunded within 45 days of official cancellation or withdrawal.
 Official cancellation or withdrawal shall occur on the earlier of the dates that: - a.
 An applicant is not accepted by the school.
-This applicant shall be entitled to a refund of all monies paid to the school except a non-refundable application fee. - b.
+This applicant shall be entitled to a refund of all monies paid, except a non-refundable application fee. - b.
 A student (or in the case of a student under legal age, his/her parent or guardian) cancels his/her contract and demands his/her money back in writing, within three (3) days of signing the enrollment contract.
 In this case all monies collected by the school shall be refunded except a non-refundable application fee.
 This policy applies regardless of whether or not the student has actually started training. - c.
 A student who cancels his/her contract after three (3) days of signing the contract but prior to entering classes is entitled to a refund of all monies paid to the school less a non-refundable application fee of \$100.00. - d.
 A student notifies the institution of his/her official withdrawal in writing. - e.
 A student is expelled by the institution. - f.
 For official cancellations as defined in paragraphs b, c, d, or e, the cancellation date will be determined by the postmark on written notification, or the date said information is delivered to the school administrator/owner in person. - g.
-Monies paid for student kit is nonrefundable unless the student cancels within 3 (three) business days of signing the enrollment contract or the student cancels prior to entering class. - Any monies due a student who unofficially withdraws from the institution shall be refunded within 30 days of a determination by the institution that the student has withdrawn without notifying the institution.
-Unofficial withdrawals are monitored every 30 days and a determination is made to withdraw a student who has been absent from school for 10 or more school days; the withdrawal date that will be used in this calculation is the student's actual last date of attendance. - When situations of mitigating circumstances are in evidence, such as serious illness, a disabling accident, or death in the immediate family, the school may make a settlement that is reasonable and fair to both parties. - All extra costs, such as books, equipment, graduation fees, application fee, rentals, and other such charges, are not considered in the tuition adjustment computation if the charges are itemized separately in the enrollment contract. - If a course and/or program is cancelled subsequent to a student's enrollment, and before instruction in the course and/or program has begun, the school shall either provide a full refund of all monies paid or provide completion of the course and/or program. - For students who terminate prior to completion, an administration fee in the amount of \$100.00 will be assessed. - A student's account may be sent to collections for nonpayment. - If the school closes permanently and no longer offers instruction after a student has enrolled and instruction has begun, the school will provide a pro rata refund of tuition to the student.
+Monies paid for student kit is nonrefundable unless the student cancels within 3 (three) business days of signing the enrollment contract or the student cancels prior to entering class. - h.
+A student on an approved leave of absence notifies the school that he/she will not be returning.
+The dated of withdrawal shall be the earlier of the date of expiration of the leave of absence of the date the student notifies the institution that the student will not be returning. - 2 Any monies due a student who unofficially withdraws from the institution shall be refunded within 45 days of a determination by the institution that the student has withdrawn without notifying the institution.
+Unofficial withdrawals are monitored every 30 days and a determination is made to withdraw a student who has been absent from school for 14 or more consecutive calendar days; the withdrawal date that will be used in this calculation is the student's actual last date of attendance. - When situations of mitigating circumstances are in evidence, such as serious illness, a disabling accident, or death in the immediate family, the school may make a settlement that is reasonable and fair to both parties. - All extra costs, such as books, equipment, graduation fees, application fee, rentals, and other such charges, are not considered in the tuition adjustment computation if the charges are itemized separately in the enrollment contract. - If a course and/or program is cancelled subsequent to a student's enrollment, and before instruction in the course and/or program has begun, the school shall either provide a full refund of all monies paid or provide completion of the course and/or program. - If a course and/or program is cancelled and ceases to offer instruction after the student has enrolled and instruction has begun, the school shall either provide a full refund of all monies paid or provide completion of the course and/or program. - A student's account may be sent to collections for nonpayment. - If the school closes permanently and no longer offers instruction after a student has enrolled and instruction has begun, the school will provide a pro rata refund of tuition to the student.